Shaaali/identity-apps/docs/references/idp-settings/just-in-time-provisioning.md

 service provider (SP) initiates the authentication request, and the user gets redirected to Asgardeo.
 Finally, Asgardeo redirects the user to an external Identity Provider (IdP) for authentication.
 JIT provisioning gets triggered when Asgardeo receives a positive authentication response from the external identity provider.
-In such scenarios, Asgardeo will provision the user to its internal user store with the user claims (PII) obtained from the authentication response.
+In such scenarios, Asgardeo will provision the user to its internal user store along with the user claims obtained from the authentication response.

 ::: tip
 You can configure JIT provisioning against an identity provider, but not against service providers.
 Whenever you